Seasonal spread trading: Analysis

 Important sources for seasonal traders are institutional reports, such as the COT report, which shows the positions held on commodities by the major market players.

-Lower good faith margin deposits required by commodity exchanges to trade spreads means more opportunities to leverage up and diversify positions.
+Lower margin deposits required by commodity exchanges to trade spreads means positions can be leverage up.
 Spreads may behave smoother than the underlying futures contracts.

-A crucial point whether seasonal spread trading works is the quality of the seasonal pattern.

-It is important to keep checking the recurring price trends because trends can also change.
-For example, there was a very good seasonal pattern in gold in the 80s and 90s that no longer exists.
+Effects that may have existed in the past may no longer be true, for example, there was a very good seasonal pattern in gold in the 80s and 90s that no longer exists.
 The reason is a different demand behavior of gold buyers.
-Despite the fact that seasonal patterns can change, investing and trading based on seasonal patterns is very popular in the financial industry.
-Financial institutions use professional software for this purpose, such as Seasonal Analysis Tools.
+Despite the fact that seasonal patterns can change, investing and trading based on seasonal patterns is still popular in the financial industry.
+Financial institutions have used professional software for this purpose, such as Seasonal Analysis Tools.